What is a Purchasing Card?

 Who Has The Signatory Authority to Sign Agreements & Contracts

-The Director of Institutional Support has signatory authority for procurement agreements
+The Contracting Officer has signatory authority for procurement agreements

 and contracts, however, individual cardholders are considered to have delegated

 authority to sign certain confirmation documents when less than $5000 (ex. coach bus

 confirmation).
 Documents that require signatures to confirm arrangements are

 permitted to be signed by individual cardholders when the department confirms a